Reconcyl/eso/momema/README.md

     given names by appending one or more uppercase letters; if the program attempts to evaluate a hole sharing a name with one already evaluated, the value given by the user will be re-used.
   - *Breakpoints*.
-A `|` instruction is added, which temporarily suspends execution and puts the user into a console where they can enter commands.
-The user can exit the console and resume execution by typing `:quit`.
+A `|` instruction is added, which temporarily suspends execution and puts the user into a console where they can enter code to be executed and expressions to be evaluated.
+    The user can exit the console and resume execution by typing `:quit`, or revert any edits made in the console by typing `:revert`.
 The user will also be sent into the interactive console at the end of execution.
 - If no program file is given, the interactive console will be launched automatically.

 You can find example Momema programs in the `examples/` directory.